-• Adapt the mode and method of access if appropriate, if requested by the landowner.
-For example, where it is possible without impacting project timelines, adjustments could be made to minimise harm when paddocks are wet, during critical days of seasonal production operations, or when a landowner is unavoidably absent from a property.
+- Be flexible where possible to reschedule appointments if requested by the landowner. - Adapt the mode and method of access if appropriate, if requested by the landowner.
+For example, adjustments could be made to minimise harm when paddocks are wet, during critical seasonal production operations, or when a landowner is unavoidably absent from a property. - On request from a landowner an electricity transmission company should share the outcomes of its investigations with the landowner where appropriate and where able to do so.